 Elliot was still 16 when Liverpool signed him.
 The tribunal decided on a fee of up to £4.3million, depending on him meeting certain milestones, including an initial fee of £1.2million - a record fee for someone of that age.

-Elliot has shone for Blackburn this season and is considered their most consistent player, contributing with goals and assists.
+Elliot shone at Blackburn on loan in the 2020/21 season, and then fought his way in Liverpool first team contention.
 It is clear to see why the Surrey-born right-winger is tipped to go to the top and to break plenty more records along the way.

 Matthew Briggs - Fulham (16 years 68 days)